AFLplusplus/AFLplusplus/docs/fuzzing_in_depth.md

 directory` with `-i -` or set `AFL_AUTORESUME=1`.

-If you want to add new seeds to a fuzzing campaign you can run a temporary fuzzing instance, e.g. when your main fuzzer is using `-o out` and the new seeds are in `newseeds/` directory:
+If you want to add new seeds to a fuzzing campaign you can run a temporary fuzzing instance, e.g., when your main fuzzer is using `-o out` and the new seeds are in `newseeds/` directory:

 ```
 AFL_BENCH_JUST_ONE=1 AFL_FAST_CAL=1 afl-fuzz -i newseeds -o out -S newseeds -- ./target